 Osteopathic principles incorporate the concept of body unity; utilising a patient-centred approach to rebalance, maintain and inform physical and personal wellbeing.
 The osteopathic approach to healthcare places emphasis on diagnosing and addressing the root cause, and guiding the body to access its own potential to heal and repair itself.

 I offer hands-on treatment to help people from all walks of life get back to doing the things they enjoy doing: e.g. active people with various sporting injuries; office workers with neck and shoulder pain; new mums with back pain, or people suffering with pain from osteoarthritis in their hips or knees.
-Whatever your age or lifestyle, I would be delighted to welcome you to my clinic.
+Whatever your age or lifestyle, I would be delighted to welcome you to my treatment space.